MicrosoftDocs/dynamics-365-ai/ai-docs/sales/intro-admin-guide-sales-insights.md

 - Exchange email server is configured, and mailbox is enabled using **Email Configurations** in Settings. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [System Settings dialog box - Email tab](/dynamics365/customer-engagement/admin/system-settings-dialog-box-email-tab).

-- If you want to use LinkedIn data for Relationship analytics, verify that the LinkedIn solution is installed in [!INCLUDE[pn-dyn-365-sales](../includes/pn-dyn-365-sales.md)] and write back from LinkedIn Sales navigator is enabled.
+- If you want to use LinkedIn data for Relationship analytics, verify that the LinkedIn solution is installed in [!INCLUDE[pn-dyn-365-sales](../includes/pn-dyn-365-sales.md)] and write-back from LinkedIn Sales navigator is enabled.

 ### Enable advanced Sales Insights

 The advanced Sales Insights features are not available by default.
 You must enable these features by accepting the terms and conditions for your organization.
 To accept the terms and conditions, follow these steps:

-1. Sign in to **Dynamics 365 Sales** and go to **Sales Hub** app.
+1. Sign in to **Dynamics 365 Sales** and go to the **Sales Hub** app.

 2. Go to **Change area** and select **Sales Insights settings**.